gotonode/compress/README.md

 | Huffman coding | [source](src/main/java/io/github/gotonode/compress/algorithms/huffman) | [info](https://en.wikipedia.org/wiki/Huffman_coding) | O(n) | O(n) |
 | LZW (Lempel-Ziv-Welch)| [source](src/main/java/io/github/gotonode/compress/algorithms/lzw) | [info](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) | O(n) | O(n) |

+##### Algorithm "Huffman"

+Huffman works by counting the instances of specific characters from the data.
+It then creates a tree structure that maps each character as a sequence of bits.
+Characters that appear more frequently get a shorter bit string representation, and uncommon/rare characters get a longer string.

+Usually, each character is encoded with either 8 or 16 bits.
+For an example, the character 'A' is 01000001.
+Huffman coding can encode 'A' to be 01 or 0110 for an example, potentially saving a lot of space.

+##### Algorithm "LZW"

+LZW works differently from Huffman.
+It creates a dictionary of strings (preferably long strings) that map to binary sequences.
+For an example, if textual data contains the word "welcome" many times, each entry of that word gets a binary representation that is shorter than the original (in the optimal scenario).

+Thus, LZW works best with data that has many long, repeating strings containing the same data.
+Usually this is the case with text files, but not the case with binary files.

 #### Sample data

 You'll find sample data that you can use in the [data](data) folder.
 The contents of that folder are in the public domain.